Why create Windows 10 automatic backup?

 Way 2.
-Schedule system image backup in Windows 10 with Backup and Restore utility
+Schedule file backup in Windows 10 with Backup and Restore (Windows 7)

-Steps to set schedued system image backup with Backup and Restore:
+Steps to set scheduled file backup with Backup and Restore (Windows 7):

 Step 1.
 Go to Control Panel > System and Security > Backup and Restore (Windows 7).

 Step 2.
 Click Set up backup on the right side.

 Step 3.
 Choose one internal or external drive to save the backup and click Next.
 You can also backup Windows 10 to network drive.

 Step 4.
 Let Windows choose what to backup or decide by you.
 Click Next to continue.

 ✍ Let Windows choose: It will save the files saved in libraries, on the desktop as well as create a system image.